 Spa experts recommend cleaning your hot tub filters at least every month.
 Even on such a schedule, you will need to replace them annually.
 Overusing a filter can lead to poor circulation, a build-up of particles, and possibly green spa water.
+Keeping up with regular spa maintenance the inherent duty of a hot tub owner.

 For basic cleaning, you need to power down the spa and remove all filters.
 Next, spray each filter with a garden hose, removing all noticeable debris.
 Even once seemingly clean, you should thumb the nozzle of the hose to power-wash the pores.
 Do so evenly to prevent debris from making it back into the spa undetected.